Science-Fiction newsletters and fan magazines

-began to proliferate in the late 1930s and early 1940s, most of them amateur
+fan magazines began to proliferate in the late 1930s and early 1940s, most

-publications mimeographed in purple and seeking to share enthusiasms for
+of them amateur publications mimeographed in purple and seeking to share

-the emerging genre.
-Most of these publications were distributed gratis
+enthusiasms for the emerging genre.
+Most of these publications were distributed

-or with nominal fees, to cover mailing costs.
-These works frequently referred
+gratis or with nominal fees, to cover mailing costs.
+These works frequently

-to Burroughs as “the Grandfather of American Science Fiction,” but the
+referred to Burroughs as “the Grandfather of American Science Fiction,”

-first magazine devoted exclusively to the author and his work was the Burroughs
+but the first magazine devoted exclusively to the author and his work was

-Bulletin, founded and edited by Vernell Coriell, a circus performer
+the Burroughs Bulletin, founded and edited by Vernell Coriell, a

-and acrobat who produced his first issue in July 1947 with the blessing
+circus performer and acrobat who produced his first issue in July 1947

-of Burroughs, then in retirement at Encino, California, after having served
+with the blessing of Burroughs, then in retirement at Encino, California,

-members of the Burroughs Bibliophiles voted to make the Burroughs
+the charter members of the Burroughs Bibliophiles voted to make the

 Bulletin their official magazine, with Coriell as editor.
 The board